Yash-Sony/Data_Warehousing/README.md

 A data warehouse is a way to store historical information from multiple sources to allow you to analyze and report on related data (e.g., your sales transaction data, mobile app data, and CRM data).
 Unlike a database, the information isn’t updated in real-time and is better for data analysis of broader trends.

+## What are the benefits of using a data warehouse?

+Benefits of a data warehouse include the following:
+1. Informed decision making
+2. Consolidated data from many sources
+3. Historical data analysis
+4. Data quality, consistency, and accuracy
+5. Separation of analytics processing from transactional databases, which improves performance of both systems

 ## How do data warehouses, databases, and data lakes work together?
 Typically, businesses use a combination of a database, a data lake, and a data warehouse to store and analyze data.
 Amazon Redshift’s lake house architecture makes such an integration easy.
 As the volume and variety of data increases, it’s advantageous to follow one or more common patterns for working with data across your database, datalake, and data warehouse: